 Time.
 It is our one resource that will run out.
 It is the one thing we cannot get back.
 We all have the same amount of time each day, yet some people seem to get everything checked off their list, while others run from one thing to the next until before they know it, the day is over.
 There’s no time left to invest to get fit.

-With January upon us, we all have great ambitions to take on the world, make this year different, and get everything done this time.
+With spring on the horizon, we all have great ambitions to take on the world, make this year different, and get everything done this time.
 But the truth is, you probably won’t.
 You’re going to struggle and even fail.
 I’m not telling you this to prevent you from trying to reach your goals; I’m telling you this to remind you it is OK to fail.
 It is just another lesson learned.

 But after a while, you’d better learn from that lesson instead of failing repeatedly without progress.
 With resolutions to get fit, I get ready for an influx of clients, each looking for help to reach their fitness goals.